Phonics Reading Passages

 Apply the New Phonics Learning

-Currently, I have five sets of phonics-based reading passages: short vowelssilent er-controlled vowelsvowel teams, and diphthongs.
+Currently, I have eight sets of phonics-based reading passages: short vowels, consonant digraphs, beginning blends, ending blends, silent er-controlled vowelsvowel teams, and diphthongs.

 • Facebook